PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 This algorithm of ours is actually pretty old.
 As such it has a name (like most old things) called "linear search".
 Linear meaning "straight line", cause we lined em up and searched em... one by one.

-It also has to do with math and the fact that for every 1000 items, the code has to "start over" 1000 times (in the worst case scenario), so a "linear" math relationship.
+It also has to do with math and the fact that for every 1000 items, the code has to "start over" (and move to the next item) 1000 times (in the worst case scenario), so a "linear" math relationship.

 It turns out there's a way to search things WAY faster than using linear search.
 But first we have to sort each item alphabetically (yes that in itself is slow, so you could argue that it isn't really much faster).
 Once sorted we can start searching from the center item and move right or left depending on where the item was alphabetically (this is so much faster).